EMIRG-Group/Canada/README.md

   <div class="panel spine-r">
     <h4>Live position</h4>
-    <p style="margin:0 0 10px">Since <strong>22 August 2026</strong>, the United States has applied 50% tariffs under Section 338 of the Tariff Act of 1930 to roughly C$28 billion of Canadian goods — hockey sticks, building materials, liquor, some clothing categories among them.
-That is about 5% of what Canada ships south.
-BMO estimates the measures could subtract around half a percentage point from GDP growth.</p>
+    <p style="margin:0 0 10px">Talks broke down on <strong>21 August</strong>.
+The next day the United States applied 50% tariffs under Section 338 of the Tariff Act of 1930 — the first time that statute has been expressly used to impose tariffs — to roughly US$20 billion of Canadian goods, framed as an offset to Canadian treatment of alcohol, dairy and motor vehicles.
+The list covers wine, furniture, dairy, cement, clothing, fishing rods and hockey equipment: about 5.5% of what Canada ships south.
+BMO estimates it could subtract around half a percentage point from GDP growth.</p>
-    <p style="margin:0 0 10px">Canada's response takes effect <strong>8 September 2026</strong>: matching tariffs of 15%, 25% and 50% on roughly $20 billion of annual US imports, concentrated in steel, dairy, appliances, agricultural equipment, pulp and paper, and electronics.
-Ottawa has paired it with $7.5 billion in support for affected workers and businesses.</p>
+    <p style="margin:0 0 10px">Canada's response lands <strong>at 12:01 a.m. on 8 September</strong>: dollar-for-dollar tariffs of 15%, 25% and 50% on about 700 American products worth C$27.6 billion (US$20 billion), concentrated in steel, dairy, seafood, furniture, tools, appliances, agricultural equipment, pulp and paper, and electronics.
+Ottawa has paired it with $7.5 billion in support for affected workers and businesses, plus a $1.5 billion expansion of the Regional Tariff Response Initiative whose details are due the same day.</p>
+    <p style="margin:0 0 10px"><strong>As of this morning, no negotiations are scheduled.</strong> Trade Minister Dominic LeBlanc told business leaders on 4 September that nothing was booked over the long weekend, and nothing has been announced since.
+Trade lawyers are calling this the most consequential week of the eighteen-month dispute, because the open question is no longer whether the counter-tariffs land but what Washington does in response.</p>
-    <p style="margin:0">Sitting underneath all of this: the pre-existing 50% sectoral tariffs on steel and aluminum, and the auto and parts measures.
+    <p style="margin:0">Sitting underneath all of this: the pre-existing 50% US sectoral tariffs on steel and aluminum, the auto and parts measures, and Canada's own remaining tariffs on US vehicles and C$15.6 billion of steel and aluminum.
 Those have been grinding away since 2025 and account for most of the damage done so far.</p>
   </div>

   <h3>What actually changed on 1 July</h3>